 Vance questions the Minister of Finance, Bill Morneau, on the infrastructure bank and maternity leave in Budget 2017.

-House of Commons Sitting No. 168 - Question on Transportation in Budget 2017
+Question on Transportation in Budget 2017

 Mr. Speaker, this government has made it clear that it takes an evidence-based approach in its decision-making process.
 This is important to maximize efficiency and potential across this great nation of Canada.
 Our transportation network is no exception, and we need to be able to evaluate performance and make targeted investments.